techidaily/site-win11-tips/source/_posts/conquering-the-challenge-the-ultimate-fix-for-xbox-game-passs-error-code-0x800700e9.md

  The Windows Store App troubleshooter might help fix the error 0x800700e9\.
 This is how you can access the Windows Store App troubleshooter in Windows 11:

-1. Use one of the many[ways to launch the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+1. Use one of the many [ways to launch the Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Click the**Troubleshoot** box that has a spanner icon.
 3. Next, click**Other-troubleshooters** to access the Settings app’s list of troubleshooting tools.
 4. Select**Run** for activating the Windows Store Apps.